kitbagjs/router/docs/core-concepts/route-params.md

 ] as const satisfies Routes
 ```

-This means the route will expect 1+ extra string characters (anything but a forward slash `/`) in order to be considered a match.
+This means the route will expect 1+ extra string characters in order to be considered a match.
+This value can be anything, including forward slashes `/`.
 The value of these extra characters is captured and exposed in the `route.params`

 ```ts
 const route = useRoute()